datacamp-content-public/courses-introduction-to-keras-in-python-miguel-esteban/slides/chapter_1_4aa97343ec6ed6da2044ce7c1bf8ab70.md

 `@script`
-In this case I have two neurons as an input layer, you can think of them as the x and y components of each of the points on a graph.
+In this case I have two neurons as an input layer, one for the x coordinate and another for the y coordinate of each of the red and blue points of our graph.

 ---